AlfredA93/orchard-farm-weather/assets/documentation/TESTING.md

 ## Testing
 ------

+Testing is carried out througout the development of the project.
+This is often done before commiting the changes to the main repository, where the file is kept.
+However sometimes, changes are commited to the main repository before rigorous testing is applied.
+I have carried out comprehensive testing on the application post deployment and have exampled this in the documentation below.

 ### Input Validation
 Every input in the application needs to have input validation, to check the user input is the correct data type and within the range expected for the weather data we are collecting.
 Below is a table of the requirements that each input need for correct validation.
+All inputs will loop, often using a `while` loop with `try`, `except` and `else`, if they do not use a `while` loop, an `if`/`elif`/`else` statement is used in the code.

 | Input                      | Data Type Required | Format        | Range Start  | Range Finish |
 | :------------------------- | :----------------: | :--------:    | :---------:  | :----------: |